horizontal pressure gradient

 The corresponding tabulated data are written to omega_vs_reference.nc and omega_vs_python.nc.

-For the Omega-versus-Python comparison, the analysis uses the HPGA written by the init step in initial_state.nc, so this second metric should be read as an implementation-consistency check rather than as an accuracy measure against the high-fidelity reference.
+For the Omega-versus-Python comparison, the analysis uses the HPGA written by the init step in init.nc, so this second metric should be read as an implementation-consistency check rather than as an accuracy measure against the high-fidelity reference.